 Are there any changes to how the course will be delivered?

-As Government restrictions are lifted, we aim to return to normal on-campus activity as far as we are able to do so.
+As Government restrictions are lifted, we aim to return to normal on-campus delivery as far as we are able to do so.

 We know how important it is that you have normal on-campus face to face delivery and we are planning to maintain this as much as possible following any ongoing social distancing guidelines and health and safety measures.

 While social distancing requirements are in place, some large group lectures or modules may include online sessions delivered through our virtual learning environment (Canvas and Teams) until those social distancing restrictions are lifted.
-Where possible, these will be supported by face to face small group seminars or workshops.
+However, we will endeavour to keep this to a minimum.
+Where possible, any online large group lectures or modules will be supported by face to face small group seminars or workshops.

 Where possible, all our normal support services and learning resources, such as our Library and HE Centre, will also be provided as normal following the same social distancing guidelines and safety measures.